czhangy/UCLA-Core/Upper-Divs/CS-131/notes.md

     - Leads to an infinite parse tree
   - Language systems must parse every program they run
   - Sometimes multiple parse trees may represent the same string
-  - As long as a string can be generated by at least one parse tree using the language’s rules, that string is in the language
+  - As long as a string can be generated by at least one parse tree using the language's rules, that string is in the language
 - Grammar has 4 parts:
   - Set of tokens
     - These are the smallest units of syntax